lika85456/multiverse/README.md

 This AWS Token will be used to deploy the application with the [SST](https://sst.dev/).

-You may generate up to 2 active access keys pre account.
+You may generate up to 2 active access keys per account.
 You can use the same access key for deployment and for the user's AWS Token when using the application.
 All users will have to generate their own AWS Token and provide it in the application.

 #### Google

 In your [google cloud console](`https://console.cloud.google.com/apis/credentials`) create a new project Multiverse.
 There set up your credentials.
 Provide:
 - Authorized JavaScript origins (`http://[domain]`) and;
 - Authorized redirect URIs (`http://[domain]/api/auth/callback/google` and `https://[domain]/api/auth/callback/google`).